soniakeys/exit/readme.md

 )

 func main() {
-  defer exit.Exit() // do this once at the beginning of the program f() fmt.Println("f returned")
+  defer exit.Handler() // do this once at the beginning of the program f() fmt.Println("f returned")
 }